Iran hosts high-level Afghan peace talks as fighting surges

 After the “failure of the U.S. in Afghanistan,” Zarif said, Iran stands “ready to assist the dialogue” and to “resolve the current conflicts in the country."

-From the early hours of Wednesday morning, battles have raged near the provincial police headquarters and a Qala-e-Naw army base, said Abdul Aziz beg, head of the provincial council in Badghis.
+From early Wednesday morning, battles raged near the provincial police headquarters and a Qala-e-Naw army base, said Abdul Aziz beg, head of the provincial council in Badghis.

+The fighting killed at least two civilians and wounded 28 others, including women and children, said Dr. Sanahullah Sabit at the Provincial Badghis Hospital.
+Medics sent five people in critical condition to a regional hospital in the neighboring Herat province for further treatment, he added.

 Videos widely circulated on social media appeared to show Taliban fighters speeding into the provincial capital on motorcycles.
 Other clips show insurgents approaching the city’s prison and releasing inmates.
 The Associated Press could not independently verify the authenticity of the footage.

-Fawad Aman, the Afghan defense minister's deputy spokesman, claimed that Taliban had suffered heavy casualties and promised security forces would clear the city in the coming hours.
+Fawad Aman, the Afghan defense minister's deputy spokesman, promised security forces would clear the city in the coming hours.
 The Taliban have not publicly commented on the violence in Qala-e-Naw.

-The surge of fighting, and the sudden news of peace talks in Tehran, come at a critical time for the war-battered country.
+The surge in fighting — and the sudden news of peace talks in Tehran — come at a critical time for the war-battered country.

 After a two-decade-long military campaign, the U.S. military announced on Tuesday that 90% of American troops and equipment had already left the country, with the drawdown set to finish by late August.
 Last week, U.S. officials definitively vacated the country’s biggest airfield, Bagram Air Base, the epicenter of the war to oust the Taliban and hunt down the al-Qaida perpetrators of the 9/11 terrorist attacks on America.

-Afghanistan’s uncertain path toward peace bears profound consequences for Iran, its western neighbor, which hosts hundreds of thousands of undocumented Afghans.
-Fears have grown in Iran over a wave of Afghans seeking refuge in the country, which already is struggling to stem worsening poverty under tough U.S. sanctions.
+Afghanistan’s uncertain path toward peace bears profound consequences for its western neighbor Iran, which the U.N. estimates hosts some 2 million undocumented Afghans.
+Amid the specter of another civil war, fears have grown in Iran over a new wave of Afghans seeking refuge in the country, which already is struggling to stem worsening poverty under tough U.S. sanctions.

+Iran and Afghanistan share deep cultural ties and a 945-kilometer-long (587 miles) border.
+Tehran has historically viewed U.S. military presence in neighboring countries as a threat and pushed for American troop withdrawals from the region.

+Iran, the Shiite powerhouse of the Middle East, has occasionally in the past hosted the Sunni militant Taliban and Afghan government officials in Tehran for peace talks.
+In playing host, Iran seeks counterbalance against regional rivals like Saudi Arabia that typically wield greater influence over Sunni groups in the Middle East.

 Faiez reported from Kabul, Afghanistan.
 Associated Press writer Isabel DeBre in Dubai, United Arab Emirates contributed to this report.